Ashokpal24/Vendor_management_system/README.md

 #### Description

-Registered user can login and receive the token
+Registered user can login and receive the token.

 #### Request